stacyford/writing-assignment/assignment.md

 Reviewing the detailed information about your pods can provide more in-depth information about the pod's status.
 When you issue this command, Kubernetes will return the pod's current status, a full list of its containers, and any error messages.
 For example, when you issue this command, the `Events` section might show that failed to run and why.

-To review more detailed information about your pod, issue the following command:
+To review more detailed information about your pod, use the following command:

 ```shell
 kubectl describe pod <pod name>